bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 # Priest

-Priests draw their power from the Ascendants: the gods, powerful angels, elemental lords, and mortals who have transcended mortality through the worship of their fellows.
-The priest's power is not their own; they are the channels for a superior power.
+Priests draw their power from the Ascendants--the gods, powerful angels, elemental lords, and mortals who have transcended mortality through the worship of their fellows.
+The priest's power is not their own--they are the channels for a superior power.
 Priests who channel the power of the true gods are often called clerics, even if they belong to no particular religion.

 Priests rarely are the best at destroying enemies directly or even weakening them.
 Instead, they are the paragons at supporting allies, healing their wounds and bolstering their efforts.
-Slightly tougher than the arcanist (by default), they tend to sit in the middle: close enough to the front-line to affect them but far enough to not draw the majority of the attention.
+Slightly tougher than the arcanist (by default), they tend to sit in the middle--close enough to the front-line to affect them but far enough to not draw the majority of the attention.
 They do better against the undead and fiends, which react badly to the priest channeling divine power.

 Subclasses: